ECTS

 Professional integration

-The program also aims to train competent professionals for academic research, the pharmaceutical industry and biotech companies.
-Its aim is to train through and for research in the Neurosciences.
-It draws on the skills of specialists from research units in Montpellier and throughout France.
+This program also aims to train skilled professionals for academic research, the pharmaceutical industry, and biotechnology companies.
+Its goal is to train through and for research in the fields of neuroscience.
+It draws on the expertise of specialists from research units in Montpellier and across France.